microsoft/playwright/docs/api.md

 * extends: [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter)

-The `CDPSession` instances are used to talk raw Chrome Devtools Protocol:
+The `ChromiumSession` instances are used to talk raw Chrome Devtools Protocol:
 - protocol methods can be called with `session.send` method.
 - protocol events can be subscribed to with `session.on` method.